 There was no land acquisition, as the land was leased.
-Landowners voluntarily leased their lands for better income; and there was no coercion either physical or mental in the leasing process.
+Landowners voluntarily leased their lands through negotiated rate that give them a better/higher income.
+There was no coercion either physical or mental in the leasing process.
 Since most of the land were barren, these provided hardy any income.
 Some land was used for salt cultivation occasionally. which also provided only small income.
 The overall impact of leasing is increase in the income from the land for the owners.